Competition of the connectivity with the local and the global order in polymer melts and crystals: Results and discussion

-The radial pair distribution function $g(r)$ provides only orientationally-averaged information on the arrangements of the monomers surrounding a given one.
-To gain insight into their orientational distribution, we resort to global and local measures of the orientational order $Q_{l,global}$ and $Q_{l,local}$, respectively \cite{Steinhardt83}.
-To this aim, one considers in a given coordinate system the polar and azimuthal angles $\theta({\bf r}_{ij})$ and $\phi({\bf r}_{ij})$ of the vector ${\bf r}_{ij}$ joining the $i$-th central monomer with the $j$-th one belonging to the neighbors within a preset cutoff distance $r^* = 1.2 \; \sigma^*$.
+To gain insight into the FCS orientational order, we resort to global and local measures of the orientational order $Q_{l,global}$ and $Q_{l,local}$, respectively \cite{Steinhardt83}.
+To this aim, one considers in a given coordinate system the polar and azimuthal angles $\theta({\bf r}_{ij})$ and $\phi({\bf r}_{ij})$ of the vector ${\bf r}_{ij}$ joining the $i$-th central monomer with the $j$-th one belonging to the neighbors within a preset cutoff distance $r^* = 1.2 \; \sigma^* \simeq 1.35$ \cite{Steinhardt83}. $r^*$ is a convenient definition of the FCS size \cite{sim}.
 The vector ${\bf r}_{ij}$ is usually referred to as a "bond" and has not to be confused with the {\it actual} chemical bonds of the polymeric chain!

 To define a global measure of the order in the system, one calculates the quantity \cite{Steinhardt83}:

 where $n_b(i)$ is the number of bonds of $i$-th particle, $N$ is the total number of particles in the system, $Y_{lm}$ denotes a spherical harmonic and $N_b$ is the total number of bonds i.e: